What plastics can be recycled?

 How to reuse the packaging?

 Garnier commits to promoting reusable or refillable systems, piloting new partnerships and models.
-We partnered with LoopTM (in France) to build innovative circular shopping platforms that replace single-use disposable packaging with long-term reusable plastic packaging.
+We partnered with LoopTM (in the UK) to build innovative circular shopping platforms that replace single-use disposable packaging with long-term reusable packaging.

 What is virgin plastic?